arangodb/docs-hugo/site/content/3.12/develop/foxx-microservices/reference/related-modules/_index.md

 ---
-title: Related modules
+title: Related modules for Foxx
 menuTitle: Related modules
 weight: 30
-description: >-
+description: ''
-  These are some of the modules outside of Foxx you will find useful when writing Foxx services
 archetype: chapter
 ---
 These are some of the modules outside of Foxx you will find useful when